Overview

 - Booleans such as true, false, and fail,

-- the null value meaning 'nothing',
+- the null value depicting 'nothing',

 any kind of data,